Karthik-JaganathanLoganathan/CodingBootCamp-Week1-Homework/README.md

 # CodingBootCamp-Week1-Homework

 This project involves refactoring the existing code without making any changes to the existing HTML Webpage.
-A screenshot of the project after refactoring the code will be provided
+A screenshot of the project after refactoring the code has be provided

 Project URL: https://karthik-jaganathanloganathan.github.io/CodingBootCamp-Week1-Homework/#social-media-marketing